vishnusunkari/ideazlife/content/pages/terms-and-conditions.md

 ### Cookies

 We employ the use of cookies.
-By accessing TechGry, you agreed to use cookies in agreement with the TechGry's Privacy Policy.
+By accessing ideazlife, you agreed to use cookies in agreement with the ideazlife's Privacy Policy.

 Most interactive websites use cookies to let us retrieve the user’s details for each visit.
 Cookies are used by our website to enable the functionality of certain areas to make it easier for people visiting our website.